junxit/us-congress-bills-111/metadata.md

 - 2009-05-12 — Introduced in Senate
 - 2009-05-12 — Referred to the Committee on Armed Services. (text of measure as introduced: CR S5378)
+- 2009-05-14 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.(text: CR S5538)
+- 2009-05-14 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent. (text: CR S5538)
+- 2009-05-14 — Senate Committee on Armed Services discharged by Unanimous Consent. (consideration: CR S5538)
+- 2009-05-14 — Senate Committee on Armed Services discharged by Unanimous Consent.(consideration: CR S5538)